GigaWHATT/googlecalendar_agent_mcp/README.md

 **Google API Credentials:**

+To set up authentication, you'll need to follow the instructions on <url>https://developers.google.com/workspace/calendar/api/quickstart/python?hl=en<url>.

+When you've created your client (as a Desktop Application) a pop-up will appear summarising your client's details.
+Click 'Download to JSON' and download the file as ```credentials.json``` into the root repository of this project.

-When you run the program for the first time, a window will appear asking you to login to your Google account.
+When you run the program for the first time (see 'Run the code' section), a window will appear asking you to login to your Google account.
 This happens only on the first run.
 Please follow the instructions on the pop-up.

 **Model accesses**